robertjskelton/robertjskelton.github.io/_posts/2018-05-22-hallway-bookshelves.markdown

 ![Bookshelves](/images/bookshelves/pre.jpg)

-Materials included brackets and a sheet of 3/4" plywood, cut down to 2 pieces of 9" x 24".
+Materials included brackets and a piece of 3/4" MDF, cut down to 2 pieces of 9" x 24".

 ![Bookshelves](/images/bookshelves/paint.jpg)